Psoriasis treatment has come a long way in the past 10 years. That's welcome news for the 7.5 million Americans with this complex skin disease.

 Phototherapy is now available in a new form called narrow-band ultraviolet B (UVB) therapy.
 It's more focused than other light treatments and has a lower risk of skin cancer.
-Another approach combines ultraviolet A (UVA) light with a drug called psoralen, which makes the skin more sensitive to light.
+Another approach, called PUVA photochemotherapy, combines ultraviolet A (UVA) light with a drug called psoralen, which makes the skin more sensitive to light.

 State-of-the-Art Biologic Medications

 Some of the biggest advances have been in biologic drugs.
-They're made from living cells, and they target certain parts of your immune system that play a role in psoriasis.
+They're made from living cells, and they target certain parts of the immune system that play a role in psoriasis.

 Heffernan says they're helpful if you have psoriasis on a large area of your skin or symptoms that greatly affect your day-to-day life.